Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 Students should report all of their hours of pro bono service on-line at Atlas (12twenty).
 It is important to record your information in a timely manner because reports are made on an annual basis.

-2. In the top right-hand corner, select “+ New Experience.”
+2. On the top right corner, click on the “+ New Experience button.”

-3. In the “Experiential Learning Type” dropdown menu, select “Pro-Bono.”
+3. Select “Pro-Bono” under the “Experiential Learning Type” dropdown menu.

 It is important to record your information in a timely manner because reports are made on an annual basis.
 All pro-bono hours must be entered into Atlas five (5) weeks prior to graduation for pro-bono distinction.